Stork-Oracle/stork-external/contracts/stork_pyth_adapter/README.md

 import "@storknetwork/stork_pyth_adapter/contracts/StorkPythAdapter.sol";
 ```

-3. Create one StorkPythAdapter for each asset whose price you want to track.
-This object takes in the contract address of Stork's contract on this chain, and the bytes32-formatted price id for this asset:
+3. Create a StorkPythAdapter contract.
+This object takes in the contract address of Stork's contract on this chain:
 ```
-storkPythAdapter = new StorkPythAdapter(storkContract, priceId);
+storkPythAdapter = new StorkPythAdapter(storkContract);
 ```

 You can see a simple working example of a Solidity contract using this [here](../../examples/stork_pyth_adapter).